top of page

 ABOUT SHERIDAN

-Sheridan (The Great) Guerrette is an American writer and poet whose work explores endurance, control, and the architecture of inner life.
+Sheridan (The Great) Guerrette is an American poet and artist whose work explores endurance, control, and the architecture of inner life.
 Known for her precise, cinematic style and psychologically layered narratives, her writing moves fluidly between poetry, long-form editorial essays, and original scripted work.

 Raised in rural Minnesota, Guerrette’s early relationship to language was shaped by solitude, observation, and an attention to silence.
 Her talent was recognized young; teachers often allowed her to submit poems in place of traditional essays, an early indication of the fusion between form and feeling that would later define her work.
 Before fully committing to writing, she held leadership and operations roles across multiple industries, experiences that would later inform the structural rigor and power dynamics present in her narratives.